angushenderson/Weather-App/README.md

 ## Acknowledgments

-* The brilliant UI design by HUA on Dribble (https://dribbble.com/tyronehua)
+* The brilliant UI design by HUA on Dribbble (https://dribbble.com/tyronehua)